mparchin/MParchin.Authority/README.md

     var user = new JWTUser(principal);

-also you need a pem encoded rsa key pair for authority service and just the public one for other services you can generate a pair using this commands:
+also you need a pem encoded rsa key pair for authority service and just the public one for other services you can generate a pair using these commands:

     ssh-keygen -t rsa -b 2048 -m PEM -f key openssl rsa -in key -pubout -outform PEM -out key.pub